tttapa/py-build-cmake/README.md

 A modern, [PEP 517](https://www.python.org/dev/peps/pep-0517/) compliant build backend for creating Python packages with extensions built using CMake.

+In short, the task of a build backend is to make your Python project `pip install`able.
+For Python projects that incorporate native code, this may include compilation or other build steps, which often require the invocation of tools like CMake.
+Specifically, py-build-cmake performs the following tasks:
+1. It reads the **project metadata** and **configuration options** from the standard `pyproject.toml` file of your Python project.
+2. It creates **source distributions** (sdists) of your project that can be shared with others (e.g. by uploading them to PyPI).
+3. It drives the **CMake build process** (e.g. for compiling extension modules written in C or C++) and bundles the results into a **Wheel package** that can be `pip install`ed by others.

 ## Features

  - Building and packaging C, C++ or Fortran extension modules for Python using CMake